dinakaranonline/blog/_posts/2020-11-01-Atomic-Habits-by-James-Clear-Dummies-guide-to-Habit-Formation.md

 **1. Make it Obvious**

-Use  a Habit scorecard to track the progress Implementation intention - Be clear on when you want the habit to be followed.
+- Use aHabit scorecard to track the progress
+- Implementation intention - Be clear on when you want the habit to be followed.
 Date and Location can help to plan better.
-Habit Stacking - Build the first habit and then once the first habit seems second nature to us, build the second habit on top of it.
-Once I complete the first habit, I will pick up the second habit as well is an example of Habit Stacking.
+- Habit Stacking - Build the first habit and then once the first habit seems second nature to us, build the second habit on top of it.
+Once you complete the first habit, pick up the second habit as well is an example of Habit Stacking.
-Environment - Ensure the environment helps to make the habit possible without any distractions
+- Environment - Ensure the environment helps to make the habit possible without any distractions

 **2. Make  it attractive**

-Anticipation of the reward makes us take any action.
+- Anticipation of the reward makes us take any action.
-Dopamine driven feedback loops help us follow the habit diligently.
+- Dopamine driven feedback loops help us follow the habit diligently.
-Temptation bundling involves pairing an action you want with an action you need.
+- Temptation bundling involves pairing an action you want with an action you need.
-Role of friends and family can help immensely where the desired behaviour is normal behaviour.
+- Role of friends and family can help immensely where the desired behaviour is normal behaviour.

 **3. Make it easy**

-Most of the time the habit that we set out to follow may be too overwhelming that we stop after some time because of the sheer effort or the energy it takes to follow through.
+- Most of the time the habit that we set out to follow may be too overwhelming that we stop after some time because of the sheer effort or the energy it takes to follow through.
 So the recommendation is to build habits that are easy to follow through.
 And then increase the difficulty if required.

-Also, create an environment where it is easy to make the habit happen.
+- Create an environment where it is easy to make the habit happen.
 Minimize the chances of distraction and increase the odds of making the habit happen.
 Reduce friction with good behaviours and increase friction with bad behaviours.

-Some examples of simple to follow habits are: Read one page before every night or 20 mins of yoga every day etc
+- Some examples of simple to follow habits are: Read one page before every night or 20 mins of yoga every day etc

-Standardize before optimize.
+- Standardize before optimize.
 Habit shaping can be used to model any new habits.
 For example, to become an early riser, the five phases can be.

-Phase -1: Be home by 10 pm every night
+- Phase -1: Be home by 10 pm every night
-Phase -2: Have all devices turned off by 10 pm
+- Phase -2: Have all devices turned off by 10 pm
-Phase-3: Be in bed by 10 pm
+- Phase-3: Be in bed by 10 pm
-Phase-4: Lights of by 10 pm
+- Phase-4: Lights of by 10 pm
-Phase-5: Wake up at 6 am every day.
+- Phase-5: Wake up at 6 am every day.

 **4. Make it satisfying**